NOAA-OWP/topmodel/test_serialize/README.md

 temporary use within any given function.
 A model's state variables will typically not be defined until after the model's BMI initialize() function has been called.
-When a model's BMI update() function is called, the values of many of the state variables will be modified as the model advances in time.
+When a model's BMI update() function is called, the values of many of the state variables will be modified (in-place) as the model advances in time.
 If, after one or more BMI update() calls, all of a model's state variables are serialized and saved (i.e. to a buffer or a file), it becomes possible to deserialize them and to then set them as the state of a new instance of the same model.
 The new instance can then continue running from the point in time that the original model's variables were serialized.